KennaSecurity/All_Samples/KDI Importer/README.md

 date_format => format of dates in the source file ('%m-%d-%Y %H:%M')
 skip_autoclose? => defaults to false, set to false if processing only assets

+## Meta Data file

+Notes are includes regarding fields that are required.
+Column can reference the column name if the source data file has headers or the column index if there are no headers.

+locator column is required and is used to deduplicate data in the script itself.
+Additional deduplication may occur in Kenna after the upload depend on the set locator preference order.